How is Spinal Care different from every other chiropractic office I have been to?

-- With limited time allowed for each visit, we want to focus on one area of pain and eliminate it.
-We find that if we spread our focus on multiple regions in one appointment, we see less significant improvements overall.
-We find the results are better when we concentrate on one area, fix it and then move on.
+- With limited time for each visit, we want to focus on one area of pain and eliminate it.
+We find that if we spread our focus on multiple regions in one appointment, we see less significant improvement overall.
+The results are better when we concentrate on one area, fix it and then move on.
 When you have multiple areas of complaint, pick the one that is most impactful to you and we can start there.

 How long does a visit take?

 - The first visit is usually about an hour.
-We need that time to do a thorough exam and explain the findings to you.
+We need that time to do a thorough exam, explain the findings to you, and start treatment.
 If your injury is one we can help, we will start treatment right away and explain your home care.
-This also applies if we haven’t seen you in a while or if you have a new injury.

 How often should I schedule my appointments?